MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AdCustomizer_RSA.md

 You can add ad customizers to these ad text fields: **Headlines**, **Descriptions**, and your **Display URL**'s first and second paths (Path 1 and Path 2).

-Make sure that all customizer references in your ad text fields contain an attribute value for at least one level—account, campaign, ad group, and/or keyword.
+Make sure that all customizer references in your ad text fields contain an attribute value for at least one levelâ€”account, campaign, ad group, and/or keyword.
 If any of the customizers in the ad don't contain an attribute value, all the customizer references in that ad will use defaults.
 Therefore, if you don't add a default, the ad will get filtered.

 1. When creating or editing an ad, enter an open brace ( { ) where you want the ad customizer to appear.
 1. In the resulting dropdown menu, select **Ad customizer**.